China's Canton Fair suspends activities due to virus outbreak

 Canton Fair Complex said in a post on its official Wechat account on Tuesday that the move was in line with the government’s request to help control the spread of virus.

-Canton Fair was originally scheduled to hold its spring season exhibition at the complex from April 15, according to its website.
+Canton Fair was originally scheduled to hold its spring season exhibtion at the complex from April 15, according to its website.
+(Reporting by Zhang Yan, Brenda Goh; Editing by Kim Coghill)